useblocks/groundwork/docs/signals.rst

 Both, GwEMail and GwChat, have registered receivers to the signal "User created".
 So GwEMail gets called, it fetches the e-mail address from the attached user object and sends a "Welcome" message to the user.
-GwChat gets also called and send a chat message to the chat room of the development team and informs them, that a new user has been created.
+GwChat gets also called and sends a chat message to the chat room of the development team and informs them that a new user has been created.

 Working with signals